moo3tazali/Easy-Tasks-Angular/README.md

 # Easy-Tasks-Angular

-This project is a basic to-do application built with Angular.
+This project is a basic to-do application built with Angular V18.

 ## Features